101 Things to do in Bournemouth (2026)

 • Moors Valley Country Park: Forest park with trails and plenty of other activities, including playgrounds, high ropes and a miniature railway.

-• Hike to Old Harry: Hike to the famous rock formation in the Purbecks.
+• Old Harry: Hike to a clifftop viewpoint overlooking a famous rock formation in the Purbecks.

-• Swanage: Seaside town with sandy beach, pier, steam train and myriad of fish & chip shops.
-Reached by open top bus from Bournemouth.
+• Swanage: Seaside town with sandy beach, pier, steam train and plenty of fish & chip shops.
+Can be reached by open top bus from Bournemouth.

 I hope you have found the above information useful.
 We shall be updating throughout the summer as we add to our adventures…